 If the FTO did not utilize the FT resource request protocol, the FTO may make a request for resources by including a RIC-Request (see 13.11 (Resource request procedures)) in the Reassociation Request frame.
 The RIC-Request is generated by the procedures of 13.11.3.1 (FTO procedures), and the RIC-Response is generated by the procedures of 13.11.3.2 (AP procedures).

-If the Status Code field value returned by the target AP in the response is REFUSED_REASON_UNSPECIFIED, TRANSACTION_SEQUENCE_ERROR, or REJECTED_SEQUENCE_TIMEOUT, then the FTO shall abandon this transition attempt.
+If the Status Code field value returned by the target AP or target AP MLD in the response is REFUSED_REASON_UNSPECIFIED, TRANSACTION_SEQUENCE_ERROR, or REJECTED_SEQUENCE_TIMEOUT, then the FTO shall abandon this transition attempt.
 Handling of other errors returned in the Status Code field shall be as specified in 11.3 (STA authentication and association).

 Upon a successful reassociation, the PTKSA has been established and proven live.
-The SME of the AP shall open the IEEE 802.1X Controlled Port.
+The SME of the AP or AP MLD shall open the IEEE 802.1X Controlled Port.
 The FTO shall transition to State 4 (as defined in 11.3 (STA authentication and association)).
-If the target AP is distinct from the previous AP, the FTO shall enter State 1 with respect to the previous AP.
+If the target AP or AP MLD is distinct from the previous AP or AP MLD, the FTO shall enter State 1 with respect to the previous AP or AP MLD.

-Upon a successful reassociation, the FTO shall delete any corresponding PTKSA with its previous AP.
-The SME of the FTO shall issue an MLME-DELETEKEYS.request primitive to delete the pairwise keys with the previous AP, and the FTO and the AP shall issue an MLME-SETKEYS.request primitive and MLME-SETPROTECTION.request primitive to install the pairwise keys.
+Upon a successful reassociation, the FTO shall delete any corresponding PTKSA with its previous AP or AP MLD.
+The SME of the FTO shall issue an MLME-DELETEKEYS.request primitive to delete the pairwise keys with the previous AP or AP MLD, and the FTO and the AP or AP MLD shall issue an MLME-SETKEYS.request primitive and MLME-SETPROTECTION.request primitive to install the pairwise keys.
 The PTK lifetime timer shall be initialized with the value calculated as the difference between the TIE[KeyLifetime] sent in message 3 of the FT initial mobility domain association and the time since the completion of the FT 4-way handshake during the FT initial mobility domain association.

 When the IEEE 802.1X Controlled Port is opened, the EAPOL-Key frame replay counter shall be initialized to 0.
 The R1KH shall increment the key replay counter on each successive EAPOL-Key frame that it transmits.